JohnYechanJo/Novo-Nordisk_Segmentation/README.md

 ## Acknowledgements

-This project was part of MIT xPro 2025 AI+X Bootcamp, January to February, 2025, under the guidance of [Alex Benjamin](https://www.linkedin.com/in/abenjamin1992/).
+This project was part of Winter 2025 MIT AI+X On-Campus Experience, January to February, 2025, under the guidance of [Alex Benjamin](https://www.linkedin.com/in/abenjamin1992/).

 ## License